tguizelini/react-architecture/README.md

 # React Architecture

-The React Architecture project is a design framework for multi-module React applications based on the component architecture created by developer Tiago Guizelini.
+The React Architecture project is a design framework for multi-module React applications based on the component architecture created by Tiago Guizelini.

 The framework was designed to provide a consistent and efficient approach to developing complex React applications, helping teams organize their code, improve code reuse and create scalable and testable applications, where a well-planned architecture is essential to ensure the maintainability and scalability of the application.